mmisw/mmiorr-docs/docs/faq.md

 to confirm all your goals will be met.

 Note that options are available to update a vocabulary that is already in the system.
-However, we do not recommend editing a more complex ontology in the vocabulary editor, because information is likely to be lost; in this case the ontology should be edited in an ontology editor, then uploaded in place of the original.
+However, we do not recommend editing a more complex ontology in the vocabulary editor, because information is likely to be lost. in this case the ontology should be edited in an ontology editor, then uploaded in place of the original.

+#### Why do some ontologies in ORR get presented in simple tables, and others get presented as searchable triples?

 The ORR treats ontologies entered with an ORR tool slightly differently than uploaded ontologies.
 For ontologies created with an ORR "ontology engineering tool" (voc2rdf for vocabularies, vine for mappings),